EliahKagan/embed-encode/draft.md

 If I understood your message in #text-embedding-ada-002 correctly, you're using `openai.embeddings_utils.get_embedding`.
 That calls `openai.Embedding.create`, and does not pass an `encoding_format` argument.
 When `openai.Embedding.create` is called without an `encoding_format` argument, it requests the float32 coordinates as a base64 string. base64 encodes binary data losslessly in a text format suitable for transmission over a network.
 (The "64" in base64 is not conceptually important here.)

 `openai.Embedding.create` decodes the base64 string to get the original binary representations of the coordinates, then uses NumPy to recognize that as a flat sequence of float32 values, making a NumPy array of them.
 Then it converts that NumPy array to a Python `list`, which converts the float32 values to Python `float`.
-Python's `float` type is float64 (this is, in practice, the case on all architectures).
+Python's `float` type is in practice always float64 (double precision).
 Python itself has no built-in float32 type.

 That program logic appears in this code from the `openai.Embedding.create` method, in https://github.com/openai/openai-python/blob/main/openai/api_resources/embedding.py:
 ```python